-Preveza obviously has a bustling Marina, which is shared with local fishermen – which means it also offers exquisite and fresh sea-food.
-There’s also a number of beautiful beaches – not least Monolithi beach, which is 5km down the coast and widely regarded as offering the best place to watch the sun set in the whole of Greece.
+Preveza obviously also has a bustling Marina, which is shared with local fishermen – which means it also offers exquisite and fresh sea-food.
+And there’s a number of beautiful beaches – not least Monolithi beach, which is 5km down the coast and widely regarded as offering the best place to watch the sun set in the whole of Greece.

 Near to the marina is a Luna park amusement area, and it’s only a short stroll into the old town, which is a great place to admire architecture and to people watch.

 Local Events / Festivals